-Prejudice-related incidents will always be properly investigated (by a class teacher, Pastoral team, School Achievement Leader (SAL) or senior leader as is deemed most appropriate).
+Prejudice-related incidents will always be investigated by an appropriate member of staff.

 The person investigating will:

-- offer immediate support to the victim, acknowledging their feelings, reassuring them that the matter will be treated seriously and ascertaining whether they have been the victim of prejudice on previous occasions. - ensure that both perpetrator and victim have a fair hearing and are given the opportunity separately to fully explain the incident. - approach witnesses to gain their accounts of the incident (in writing if appropriate). - where appropriate, bring both parties together to give them a chance to be involved in resolving the situation. - determine whether the incident was indeed prejudice-related or not, and ensure that the reasons why are explained to all parties involved. - give the perpetrator the opportunity to take responsibility for their actions and to try to repair the harm that they have caused. - address underlying issues (for example, with a playground dispute in which prejudicerelated abuse has been used, the original dispute should be resolved as well as prejudicerelated behaviour). - ensure that all parties, including the witnesses, understand what is being done to address the incident and the reasons behind this. - inform relevant members of the senior leadership team and parents/carers where this is deemed appropriate.

-- follow up with the perpetrator and victim after an agreed time period to decide whether any further action is needed. - where appropriate, ensure that there are subsequent curriculum opportunities for all students in that class/year group to develop their understanding of prejudice and discrimination, and to address any prejudiced attitudes.
+- offer immediate support to the victim, acknowledging their feelings, reassuring them that the matter will be treated seriously and ascertaining whether they have been the victim of prejudice on previous occasions. - ensure that both perpetrator and victim have a fair hearing and are given the opportunity separately to fully explain the incident. - approach witnesses to gain their accounts of the incident (in writing if appropriate). - where appropriate, bring both parties together to give them a chance to be involved in resolving the situation. - determine whether the incident was indeed prejudice-related or not, and ensure that the reasons why are explained to all parties involved. - give the perpetrator the opportunity to take responsibility for their actions and to try to repair the harm that they have caused. - address underlying issues (for example, with a playground dispute in which prejudicerelated abuse has been used, the original dispute should be resolved as well as prejudicerelated behaviour). - ensure that all parties, including the witnesses, understand what is being done to address the incident and the reasons behind this. - inform relevant members of the senior leadership team and parents/carers where this is deemed appropriate. - follow up with the perpetrator and victim after an agreed time period to decide whether any further action is needed. - where appropriate, ensure that there are subsequent curriculum opportunities for all students in that class/year group to develop their understanding of prejudice and discrimination, and to address any prejudiced attitudes.